martijnsark/TicTacToe_in_Python/README.md

 I'm using Visual studio code as my GUI.
   - I added the environment i made on Anaconda through CTRL + SHIFT + P and then selected "select interpreter"
   - I added "Pygame" through this "pip install pygame" command in the terminal this was than applied to my Anaconda environment.
-  - I added the Python plug in.
+  - I added the Python plug-in.
+  - I added the Jupyter notebook plug-in.

 I'm using Anaconda as my package manager.
 - I added Jupyter Notebooks